Leilehua Lanzilotti: Scholarship

 As an Andrew Norman scholar, Lanzilotti has written for Neue Zeitschrift für Musik, London Symphony Orchestra, and has spoken at conferences internationally on Norman's use of architecture and visual art as musical inspiration.
 Her doctoral dissertation is also on the topic of music and architecture in Norman's string trio, The Companion Guide to Rome.

 Lanzilotti contributed to the monograph Toshiko Takaezu: Worlds Within published by Yale University Press (2024).

 Lanzilotti is the creator of Shaken Not Stuttered, a free online resource demonstrating extended techniques for strings.

 Curation

-In her role as Curator of Music at The Curtis R. Priem Experimental Media and Performing Arts Center (EMPAC), she invited artists such as Ethan Heard & Heartbeat Opera, Sarah Hennies, Ken Ueno, and in 2020–21 season commissioned Maria Chavez, Lesley Flanigan, Bora Yoon, Pamela Z, Caroline Shaw and Vanessa Goodman, King Britt and Saul Williams, Miya Masaoka, and Mary Kouyoumdjian and Alarm Will Sound.
+In her role as Curator of Music at The Curtis R. Priem Experimental Media and Performing Arts Center (EMPAC), Lanzilotti invited artists such as Ethan Heard & Heartbeat Opera, Sarah Hennies, Ken Ueno, and in 2020–21 season commissioned Maria Chavez, Lesley Flanigan, Bora Yoon, Pamela Z, Caroline Shaw and choreographer Vanessa Goodman, King Britt and Saul Williams, Miya Masaoka, and Mary Kouyoumdjian and Alarm Will Sound.

-Additionally, she co-curated the nationally touring exhibition Toshiko Takaezu: Worlds Within with Glenn Adamson and Kate Weiner.
+Additionally, Lanzilotti co-curated the nationally touring exhibition Toshiko Takaezu: Worlds Within with Glenn Adamson and Kate Weiner.